15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.reddit.com/r/HomeDecorating/comments/1mjlqjb/help_turn_this_kitchen_into_a/

 Choose this approach when you have beautiful wood cabinetry you don’t want to hide.
 The valance adds just enough fabric interest while letting the wood remain the star.
-Make sure your valance fabric has enough body to hold its shape, otherwise those scallops will droop within weeks.
+Just make sure your valance fabric has enough body to hold its shape.
+Otherwise, those scallops will droop within weeks.
+Nobody wants sad, droopy scallops.

 Floor-Length Patterned Curtains in Transitional Spaces